hashicorp/packer/website/README.md

 ### Markdown Enhancements

-There are several custom markdown plugins that are available by default that enhance [standard markdown](https://commonmark.org/) to fit our use cases.
+There are several custom Markdown plugins that are available by default that enhance [standard markdown](https://commonmark.org/) to fit our use cases.
 This set of plugins introduces a couple instances of custom syntax, and a couple specific pitfalls that are not present by default with markdown, detailed below:

 - > **Warning**: We are deprecating the current [paragraph alerts](https://github.com/hashicorp/remark-plugins/tree/master/plugins/paragraph-custom-alerts#paragraph-custom-alerts), in favor of the newer [MDX Inline Alert](#inline-alerts) components.
 The legacy paragraph alerts are represented by the symbols `~>`, `->`, `=>`, or `!>`.
 - If you see `@include '/some/path.mdx'`, this is a [markdown include](https://github.com/hashicorp/remark-plugins/tree/master/plugins/include-markdown#include-markdown-plugin).
 It's worth noting as well that all includes resolve from `website/content/partials` by default, and that changes to partials will not live-reload the website.